int-brain-lab/ibllib/docs/03b_tutorial_matlab.md

 The first step is to instantiate the **One class**: behind the scenes, the constructor connects to the IBL cloud database and gets credentials.

-The connections settings are defined in a json parameter file (named *.one_params*).
+The connections settings are defined in a JSON parameter file (named *.one_params*).
 In Linux, the file is in `~/.one_params`.
 In Windows, the file is in the Roaming App directory `C:\Users\olivier\AppData\Roaming\.one_params`.
 In Mac OS, the file is in the user directory `/Users/olivier/.one_params`.